 - Blitz the fresh blueberries to a pulp, or mash them with a fork.
-Tip into a food mixer or large bowl, and beat in the margarine, sugar and flax or chia 'egg' until light and fluffy.
+Tip into a food mixer or large bowl, and beat in the margarine and sugar until light and fluffy.

 - Sift in half of the flour and half of the yoghurt and mix well, then slowly fold in the remaining flour and yoghurt and add the bicarbonate of soda and salt.
 Mix until just combined and no lumps remain, don't over-mix.

 - Divide the mixture between the muffin cases, then divide the frozen blueberries between the muffins, placing them on top and gently pressing down.
 Finally, top each muffin with a sprinkle of streusel topping.

 - Bash the muffin tin onto your work surface (to remove bubbles that will have started to form), then bake the muffins for 25-30 minutes until an inserted knife comes out clean.
 Enjoy warm from the oven, or keep in an airtight container.

 There are plenty of quick and easy vegan recipes in my new book, ‘Vegan in 15‘*.
 Hop over to Amazon for a look.
 Thanks for your support!

 And if you haven’t yet signed up, you can get a monthly roundup of all my recipes and giveaways delivered to your inbox absolutely free – just click here to subscribe to The Veg Space monthly newsletter.

 I’m linking this recipe with a number of blogging challenges: